 Water levels and/or water quality of the sites are continuously monitored by the District’s Water Quality Monitoring Program and Hydrologic Data Section.

-Once aquifer performance testing is complete, the ROMP issues a report with aquifer data, water quality data, geologic sample descriptions and geophysical logs.
-Reports for completed ROMP sites can be found by using the map below.
+Once aquifer performance testing is complete, a report is written with aquifer data, water quality data, geologic sample descriptions and geophysical logs.